 Bird Flu: What is Avian Influenza and is it present in the UK?

-Bird ‘Flu caused by Avian Influenza occurs naturally in aquatic birds such as wild ducks, geese, swans, gulls but can also infect domestic poultry and other animal species too.
-It has also been known to infect humans, on occasion (e.g. H5N1, which continues to infect humans sporadically and is a cause of concern as it has potential to become a pandemic virus).
+where do i buy Pregabalin Bird flu is a disease that most birds can catch.
+It is caused by the Avian Influenza virus and occurs naturally in aquatic birds such as wild ducks, geese, swans and gulls.
+It can also infect domestic poultry and other animal species too.
+Occasionally, it has also been known to infect humans.
+For instance, the strain H5N1 continues to infect humans sporadically.
+It is a cause of concern as it has the potential to become a pandemic virus.

-Some subtypes are only found in certain animals and in certain locations around the world, hence the term “bird flu” or “swine flu” as asubtype typically found in birds or pigs (but are sometimes zoonotic, which means they can infect across to humans).
-There are only two main subtypes of Influenza A that are found in humans; H1N1 and H3N2 but humans have been known to be infected with other zoonotic types.
+http://aceliverpoolescorts.co.uk/ue7g.download Some subtypes are only found in certain animals and in certain locations around the world, hence the term “bird flu” or “swine flu” as a subtype typically found in birds or pigs (but are sometimes zoonotic, which means they can infect across to humans).
+There are only two main subtypes of Influenza A that are found in humans, H1N1 and H3N2, but humans have been known to be infected with other zoonotic types.

-Avian Influenza or Bird Flu is a notifiable disease in the UK, and if suspected in any type of bird must be reported immediately to DEFRA.
+Avian Influenza is a notifiable disease in the UK, and if suspected in any type of bird, then it must be reported immediately to DEFRA.

-Due to recent outbreaks of Bird Flu in the UK, DEFRA have imposed an Avian Influenza Prevention Zone across the whole of the UK.
+Due to recent outbreaks in the UK, DEFRA have imposed an Avian Influenza Prevention Zone.
+This covers the whole of the UK.
 This means that all poultry keepers must take the extra biosecurity measures set in place to protect their poultry from risk of bird flu from wild birds.
+Keep an eye out for any signs of bird flu in your flock.
 Furthermore, all bird gatherings are prohibited.

-3 cases of Bird Flu have been confirmed in the UK recently:
+3 cases have been confirmed in the UK recently:

 Strain H5N8 detected in broilers in Leominster, Herefordshire on 11th November 2020 with HPAI.
 A 3km and 10km Temporary Control Zone have been put in place around the infected premises.